wolfSSL/wolfBoot/docs/encrypted_partitions.md

 process using secure communication, and set by the application, using `libwolfboot` API, to be used by wolfBoot upon next boot.

-Aside from setting the temporary key, the update mechanism remains the same for distrubuting, uploading and installing firmware updates through wolfBoot.
+Aside from setting the temporary key, the update mechanism remains the same for distributing, uploading and installing firmware updates through wolfBoot.

 ### Libwolfboot API